 Idaho State University engineering, physical therapy researchers join effort to create an augmented reality device to aid arm rehabilitation

-ISU researchers are teaming up to create what they call an "augmented reality device" to help people who have suffered from strokes or who have had an arm amputation.
+Researchers at Idaho State University are working to create a virtual reality system that will assist with arm rehabilitation for people who have suffered from strokes or who have had an arm amputation.

-"There is evidence that watching a real or virtual human arm motion improves arm control by the observer," said Perez Gracia.
-"This project aims to develop and test a new, virtual-reality, wearable system for training of the human arm."
+“There is evidence that watching a real or virtual human arm motion improves arm control by the observer,” said Alba Perez Gracia, ISU associate chair and associate professor of mechanical engineering.
+“This project aims to develop and test a new, virtual-reality, wearable system for training of the human arm.”

-For this project, the ISU researchers are working on a National Science Foundation Grant in collaboration with Texas A&M University and California State Fullerton University to develop the new device for upper-limb rehabilitation.
+Perez Gracia, ISU mechanical engineering Professor Marco Schoen, and ISU physical therapy Associate Dean and Director Nancy Devine are working on a National Science Foundation Grant in collaboration with Texas A&M University and California State Fullerton University to develop the new device for upper-limb rehabilitation.

 The ISU researchers will work on some of the robotics, control and patient training protocol aspects of the project.
 Training protocols will be developed to aid rehabilitation of patients following stroke or upper limb amputations.